lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To change how Firefox saves history change the menu next to :guilabel:`Firefox will`.
 To clear your browsing history right now press the :guilabel:`Clear History` button.

 To stop any of the following from showing up in search suggestion uncheck the checkbox for :guilabel:`Browsing history`, :guilabel:`Bookmarks`, :guilabel:`Open tabs`, :guilabel:`Shortcuts`, or :guilabel:`Search engines`.
 To not have search suggestion from the web make the :guilabel:`Suggestions from the web` button grayed out.
+To turn off Firefox sponsored search suggestions press the button to gray out the :guilabel:`Suggestions from sponsors` button.

 Version
 ----------